idvale/aa241x_commander/README.md

 This ROS package is a skeleton for the teams of Spring 2019's AA241x course.
 The purpose of this package is mission handling / command and control of the drone through the Pixhawk 4.
 This package has been created separately from the image handling nodes as the dependencies for the nodes related to the camera and imagine are quite different than the dependencies for the mission / command and control related nodes.
 Furthermore, the separation allows teams to test the mission / command and control nodes on the desktops running Gazebo (i.e. not the Raspberry Pi 3B+) without any compilation problems that would occur due to the fact that the imaging handling nodes are very specific to the Raspberry Pi 3B+ hardware (i.e. the PiCam v2) and these nodes can be more generalized to any hardware interacting with the PX4 code and the world environment.

-This skeleton package currently contains the following node:
+This skeleton package currently contains the following nodes:

  - [`control_node`](#control-node): a skeleton node to help get you started with the command and control of the Pixhawk 4 onboard the drone through the [MavROS](http://wiki.ros.org/mavros) interface.
 Currently the node executes a takeoff to a given altitude and once that altitude is reached, commands a landing using position commands.
+ - [`mission_node`](#mission-node): a skeleton node to help present a recommended structure for your mission logic.
+[See below for details on the recommendations](#recommendations)

 This README is also a bit of a guide to help you get started and running the elements and is broken down as follows: